Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/ssh_IP_pw.png' width='500' align='left'>
 <br><br>
-If you get a warning like the one below, approve it by typing "yes".
+If you get a warning like the one below, approve it by typing "yes" and pressing enter.
 <br><br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/ssh_warning.jpg' width='700' align='left'>
 <br><br><br><br><br>
-**Alternatively...**
+**Alternatively....**
 • An alternate way to SSH into your Pi is to open the terminal and type:
 ```
 ssh pi@pi